 There are several things you can do if you have a Jeep transmission defect – from scouting for a recall (which means the defect gets fixed free of charge) to exploring whether you have a Jeep lemon law claim.

-If you have Jeep transmission problems, a skilled and experienced lemon law attorney may be able to help.
+If you have Jeep transmission problems, a skilled trusted lemon law lawyer, known for their expertise in handling such cases, may be able to help.
 Neale & Fhima has represented many clients just like you who own defective Jeep vehicles.
 We have a 99% success rate in winning legal claims for clients, and we pride ourselves on exceptional client service.
 To explore your legal options under California’s lemon law, call us for a free initial consultation at (888) 407-2955.

 Transmission problems have tell-tale signs that are pretty easy to detect, according to Firestone Complete Auto Care.
 These include: